bowerscodes/javascript-basics-express/README.md

 The request path is defined within the `.get()` brackets, along with a **controller function** with two parameters: req - which represents the HTTP request that was sent - and res, which represents the response that will be sent.
 The `.status()` method is then called upon the `res`, or response parameter, which specifies a status code to respond with.
 Next, the .json method is called which defines the response in the form of a JSON object. in this case, the client will be sent a response with code `200`, and `{ result: 'Hello, world!' }`in its body.

+> Note: the Express.json Middleware must be installed in order to use its functionality.

 The format required of the expected response can be found in the accompanying test file:
 ```JavaScript
 describe('GET /hello/{string}', () => {